 - What is menstruation?
 Menstruation means a girl's body is physically capable of becoming pregnant.
 Every month or so, one of the ovaries releases an egg.
 This is called ovulation.
 At the same time, hormonal changes prepare the uterus for pregnancy.
 If ovulation takes place and the egg isn't fertilized, the egg passes through the uterus and out of the body, and the lining of the uterus is shed through the vagina.
 This is a period.

 - When will it happen?
 No one can tell exactly when a girl will get her first period.
 Typically, however, girls begin menstruating about two to three years after their breasts begin to develop.
-Many girls experience a clear or white vaginal discharge several months before menstruation begins.
-A girl might also begin menstruation at about the same age as her mother or any older sisters did.

 - What should I do?
-Explain how to use sanitary pads or tampons and the importance of changing them at least every three to four hours.
+Explain how to use sanitary pads or tampons and the importance of changing them at least every four to eight hours.
 Many girls are more comfortable starting with pads, but it's OK to use tampons right away.
 Remind your daughter that it might take some practice to get used to inserting tampons.
 Stock the bathroom with various types of sanitary products ahead of time.
 Encourage your daughter to experiment until she finds the product that works best for her.